The Day the Straw Landed

 I pray these terrifying prayers asking God to do things like crush my pride and search my heart because I’d rather be dismantled by God and put back together by Him than continue living in a way that is not life-giving and potentially destructive to me and others.

-A hurtful word from someone and my pride and insecurity are revealed.
+A hurtful word from someone and my pride and insecurity is revealed.

 A stressful situation reveals my anxiety and the fear that follows me around.